POPULATION AND LOCALE

 Property Tax: 1% of assessed value.
 Sales Tax: 8.75%.
 Business Licenses: A sliding scale based upon gross receipts, capped at $1,500 annually.
 Transient Occupancy Tax: 12%.
 Fire Assessment Fee: Approximately $79 per household; businesses are based on type of construction, potential fire hazard, and fire equipment installed.
 Impact Fees: The City had adopted impact fees for Water, Sewer, Parks, Traffic and Civic Facilities.
 There are no Utility User Taxes or Mello-Roos Assessment Districts in American Canyon.
 There is a Landscaping & Lighting Assessment District comprised of the LaVigne subdivision, the Vintage Ranch subdivision, and the Napa Junction Mixed-Use Development.

 The potential for attracting additional office and professional buildings, retail-commercial office/business parks, and light-manufacturing investment to the community is excellent.
-The City's master planned industrial park has approximately 50 acres available for development.
+The City's Green Island Industrial Park has approximately 50 acres available for development.
 An additional 350 acres was recently annexed to expand the industrial area.
+Currently, the City is processing nearly 3 million square feet in new industrial developments and building permits for approximately 740,000 square feet.
 The City's intent is to promote long-term economic development by expanding its industrial base and increasing retail services, both for its citizens and the 5 million tourists that come to the Napa Valley each year.
 City staff are willing to act creatively and expeditiously to make worthwhile projects happen.
-A City Council ad hoc committee is currently working on the development of the Highway 29 commercial corridor, which will eventually link to a 100-acre, master-planned Town Center that will provide an array of services for both visitors and local residents.
+A City Council ad hoc committee is currently working on the development of the Highway 29 commercial corridor, which will eventually link to a 300-acre, master-planned Watson Ranch that will provide 1,200 homes and an array of services for both visitors and local residents.